tom-and-the-toothfairies/pathways/doc/UPDATING_DINTO.md

 # Rebuilding and Releasing new image

-Once the [Dockerfile] has been updated, the changes can be committed and merged into the master branch after passing CI and code review.
+Once the [Dockerfile] has been updated, the changes can be committed and merged into the `master` branch after passing CI and code review.

-The docker images are automatically built on [Docker Hub] when a new git tag is pushed to github.
-After the changes have made it into master, trigger a new build by tagging the release.
+The Docker images are automatically built on [Docker Hub] when a new git tag is pushed to Github.
+After the changes have made it into `master`, trigger a new build by tagging the release.
 The built images are tagged with the git tag.

-In production, the [docker compose file] is used to pull and start the services.
+In production, the [Docker Compose file] is used to pull and start the services.
-Edit the [docker compose file] and update Chiron's version number to the new tag.
+Edit the [Docker Compose file] and update Chiron's version number to the new tag.

 The new images can then be deployed to production.